Kathy & Dr. Phil at the September 2011 Reunion Show

-Like many people who show up on the doorstep of BRC Recovery, Kathy Chambers arrived physically, mentally, and spiritually bankrupt.
+Like many people who show up on the doorstep of BRC Recovery, Kathy Chambers arrived physically, mentally and spiritually bankrupt.
 Kathy’s body was badly damaged, apparently from her prolonged exposure to drugs.
 She had a difficult time sitting still and focusing on her step work.
-Kathy was told at the beginning of her rehabilitation that the spiritual program of action would be the solution to her addiction and to her life.
+Kathy was told at the beginning of her rehabilitation that the spiritual program of action would be the solution to her addiction and her life.
 This was the moment she recalls as the turning point: a moment of clarity in an otherwise hopelessly dark state of mind.
-“No one had ever told me I never had to use drugs again,” she said.
+“No one had ever told me I never had to use drugs again,” she says.

-Quick with a comeback, and an infectious laugh, Kathy soon became an irrepressible member of the BRC Recovery community.
+Quick with a comeback and an infectious laugh, Kathy soon became an irrepressible member of the BRC Recovery community.
 Her spiritual awakening became apparent in her physical transformation; her strength growing both bodily and spiritually.

-Courage to take an honest look at where her drug addiction had taken her and the hope and faith that she could live a better life, Kathy soon learned this new life required a complete surrender that included letting go of her old ideas and becoming truly transparent and authentic with the work.
+With the courage to take an honest look at where her drug addiction had taken her and the hope and faith that she could live a better life, Kathy soon learned this new life required a complete surrender that included letting go of her old ideas and becoming truly transparent and authentic with the work.
 Kathy learned how to tap into her pre-existing faith as a means of strength and power in recovery.

 Through frequent letters and phone calls to her fiancé, Ted Williams, Kathy was able to share her spiritual awakening with Ted and encourage his own work in recovery.
 Their reunion has been one of inspiration as they both transition into a sober life.
-Today, Kathy and Ted continue their life in recovery, keeping close to the spiritual principles that have served them so well.
+Today, Kathy and Ted continue their lives in recovery, keeping close to the spiritual principles that have served them so well.

 From resistance to surrender, from isolation to fellowship, Kathy is a testament to the abundant rewards of hard work and embracing a life lived on spiritual terms.